Papr3ka/ZetaStack/README.md

 # Commands

 Commands can be accessed and used via the '/' key.

-After, enter a command shown below.
+### Available commands

 ```
    bar                      Toggles progress bar
    buffer <Options>         Commands related to buffer